200-level RCR training for Duke faculty and staff engaged in research

 Lead an RCR workshop or discussion with your research unit

 We also welcome groups to participate in a dedicated discussion with their research unit on the RCR topics most relevant to the group.
 These events can be formal workshops or smaller discussions.
 However, they must be approved in advance to be eligible for 200-level RCR credit.
 Please apply for approval using this form.
-Please submit the request at least 3 - 4 days prior to your event!
-Our office cannot guarantee events will be reviewed if submitted with less than 3 - 4 business days lead time.
+Please submit the request as early as possibly, but at least 3 - 4 days prior to your event!
+Our office cannot guarantee events will be reviewed if submitted with less than 3 business days lead time.

 The event must contain an interactive discussion component for all attendees, providing attendees with the opportunity to exchange ideas on the presented RCR topic.
 Discussions must be specifically dedicated to RCR topics, not simply touch on RCR topics as part of a larger discussion.
 Attendees must participate for at least 60 minutes to be eligible for credit.
 When possible, we recommend events be more than an hour to allow leeway for individuals who may show up late or leave early.